Objects and Classes in Python: Create, Modify and Delete

 Overview

 In Python, a class is an object creation blueprint.
-It specifies a collection of properties and functions that the objects (instances) that are produced will have.
+It specifies a collection of properties and functions that the objects (instances) produced will have.
 Classes encourage code organization, reuse, and modularity by encapsulating data and activities.
 You may model real-world items, specify their attributes, and control the complexity of your applications more effectively by using classes.

 Syntax